Is It Legal To Record Phone Conversations In Your State?

-When telephone calls are being monitored or recorded in the movies, the scene usually depicts government agents lurking in blacked-out vans surrounded by an array of electrical equipment, listening to and recording phone conversations or recording calls in which the agents themselves are participating.
+When telephone calls are being monitored or recorded in the movies, the scene usually depicts government agents lurking in blacked-out vans surrounded by an array of electrical equipment, listening to and recording phone conversations or recording phone calls in which the agents themselves are participating.
 However, real life is not quite so simple.
 We’ll discuss call recording laws and whether or not recording phone calls is legal in your state.

 Is It Legal to Record a Phone Conversation?